Call centre manager

 Career prospects

 Many graduates gain experience in other areas of sales and marketing and develop their skills before moving into a call centre manager role.
-Alternatively, they may join a call centre as operatives and progress with experience to supervisor and then manager level.
+Alternatively, they may join a call centre as an operative and progress, with experience, to supervisor and then manager level.

 Generally, outbound centres have a higher staff turnover and can offer quicker promotion opportunities.
 For outbound sales, determination and resilience can lead to rapid progression within the sector.